 We still rank the Cuisinart #3 on our list, however, because its 800-watt motor does a good job mixing every type of batter and dough, it has a very useful “fold” setting not often seen on stand mixers, it includes a 15-minute countdown timer and auto-shutoff, and the warranty is terrific.

-The Groom+Style review team would go with either of the previous two options at this price level, but there are many Cuisinart devotees out there and this unit may suit their needs quite well.
+The Your House Garden review team would go with either of the previous two options at this price level, but there are many Cuisinart devotees out there and this unit may suit their needs quite well.

 A closer look at the Cuisinart SM-55BC Stand Mixer: